AndiDittrich/NodeMCU-Tool/README.md

 ### As Archive from GitHub ###

 You can also download the [latest release](https://github.com/AndiDittrich/NodeMCU-Tool/releases/latest) directly from [GitHub](https://github.com/AndiDittrich/NodeMCU-Tool/releases) and extract the sources to your project directory.
+After downloading you have to **install the dependencies** by running `npm install` in the nodemcu-tool directory.

 When using this method, the `nodemcu-tool` command is **not registered** within your path.
 You have to register it manually using a symlink - or the recommended way: call the binary file `./bin/nodemcu-tool.js` directly.

 First Steps